Melchiorre Cesarotti: Biography

 As a theorist and a critic, Cesarotti produced several prose works, including a Course of Greek Literature, and essays On the Origin and Progress of the Poetic Art (1762), On the Sources of the Pleasure derived from Tragedy (1762), On the Philosophy of Taste (1784).
-His Essay on the Philosophy of Language (1785) is one of the most remarkable works in the field of linguistics written in Italy at the age of Enlightenment.
+His Essay on the Philosophy of Language (1785) is one of the most remarkable works in the field of linguistics written in Italy during the age of Enlightenment.

 A complete edition of his works, in 42 vols.
 8vo, began to appear at Pisa in 1800, and was completed in 1813, after his death.